-How to Make Dolma Grape Leaves
+How to Make Traditional Greek Dolmades

 If you have access to freshly picked grape leaves that will be wonderful.
 Nothing beats freshly picked!
 They will need to be washed and blanched in boiling water for several minutes before using.
 We are not that fortunate and have resorted to a jar of preserved grape leaves.
 But all is well; they are delicious!